Nisargs23/Bandit/Writeups.md

 ## Level 13
 For this level, first I read the helpful reading material.
 It was really informative and hade some interesting things, but I didn't see anything that I could apply for this level.
-Then I read through every man page mentioned, still didn'y get any sense of direction as to what I should do.
+Then I read through every man page mentioned, still didn't get any sense of direction as to what I should do.
 When a few google searches didn't help, I had to turn to youtube for help.

 I learned that I had to use ssh -i along with @localhost.
 This didn't work though.
-I though there was something wrong with the configuration in my wsl.
+I thought there was something wrong with the configuration in my wsl.
 I spent a lot of time thinking localhost wasn't working on my machine.
 After some help, I realised that I was missing -p.
 I felt really stupid as I had spent a considerable amount of time looking at a completely different thing.

 Anyways, now I was logged in as bandit14, and I got the password.
 <img width="617" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/381f1014-2851-4730-8afa-0018944e597c">

 ## Level 14

-This level requres us to enter a password into port 30000.
+This level requires us to enter a password into port 30000.
 I saw that video which explains how the internet works, and I read about ip addresses.
 Then I read the man page for netcat. nc would do the job for this level.
 I also learned that unlike ssh nc doesn't require -p for the port.
 The syntax directly requires the port.

 <img width="365" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/6bf8508c-f998-454d-850c-590c7733038f">